 The construction staging area is currently operational on the east of Rampart Range Road across from Verandah Court.
 The eastern walking path is currently closed through the staging area while the western walking path will remain open to the community throughout construction.
 There will be construction traffic crossing the western walking path.
 Please use caution while utilizing the walking paths in the area.

 Roxborough Water and Sanitation District will provide updates on a weekly basis for the duration of the project at https://www.roxwater.org/rampart-range-road-transmission-main-replacement.
 A map of the construction is available at https://experience.arcgis.com/experience/74a5ce11d16d4694808bc71b594d11ba.

 The Community Park and Airplane Park playgrounds are closed until further notice.
 Upon inspection, it was determined that Community Park and Airplane Park playgrounds are no longer safe for use.
 The District is actively working to provide a solution for repair or replacement.
 Please reach out with any questions.

 Wildfire Mitigation Strategies

-"The recent fires in Boulder County and the one involving our neighbors back in December, remind us how quickly tragedy can strike.
-I encourage everyone to review the community wildfire plan as well as sign up for the code red notification system.
 Having a plan in place can allow for a faster and safer evacuation in case of an emergency.
 Below are links to West Metro Fire, Douglas County Sheriff, and FEMA.
-This information is vital, not only during a urban interface fire, but other disasters as well.
+This information is vital, not only during an urban interface fire, but other disasters as well.

 Stay safe and healthy."